ru-orlov/find-route/README.md

 # find-route
-calculate any possible land route from one country to another.
+Calculate any possible land route from one country to another.
 The objective is to take a list of country data in JSON format and calculate the route by utilizing individual countries border information.

 ### Requisite